Core

 - find_table(query_object)

-Find table function that searches for all tables whose names matches the ‘query_object’ in first loaded backend.
+Find all tables whose name matches query_object in the first loaded backend.

-check file of the first backend loaded to understand the structure of the objects in this list
+Refer to the first loaded backend’s documentation to understand the structure of the objects in this list

 - get_current_abstraction(table_name=None)